floriancrochet/masters-year1-univariate-time-series/stochastic_processes_analysis/README.md

-# Univariate Time Series – TD1
+# ARMA Process Simulation and Stationarity Analysis
 *R-based analysis of ARMA process stationarity and autocorrelation patterns.*

 ---